UniversalDependencies/docs/_zh-dep/xcomp.md

 ~~~

-The predicate of the clausal complement is linked to the predicate adjective as an `xcomp` dependent, whereas the noun phrase preceding the predicate adjective is treated as its subject (`nsubj`) regardless of whether it can be understood to be the subject or object of the clausal complement.
+The predicate of the clausal complement is linked to the predicate adjective as an `xcomp` dependent, whereas the noun phrase preceding the predicate adjective is treated as its syntactic subject (`nsubj`) regardless of whether it can be semantically understood to be the subject or object of the clausal complement.

 ### `ccomp` vs. object-control `xcomp`